Emotional Technologies

 Emotional Technologies cover

 Technology is conventionally viewed as dehumanizing.
-Yet, as this concise book shows, it has become uniquely emotional, continuously tapping into and eliciting a great variety of emotions.
-From emojis, GIFs, likes, influencers, meditation apps and virtual worlds, technology increasingly mimics and extends emotional life, turning feelings into quantifiable data and yielding extraordinary profits.
-Techno-capitalism, Eva Illouz argues, no longer mines the soil by extracts value from the self and subjectivity, transforming emotional energy into capital.
-This machinic intimacy between humans and technology integrates economy, culture and psychology into one single matrix, making emotions into the new economic pipelines of techno-capitalism.
-These claims are backed by economic data that reveal the extraordinary profitability of emotions.
+Yet, as Eva Illouz shows in this concise book, technology has become uniquely emotional, continuously tapping into and eliciting a great variety of emotions.
+From emojis, GIFs, and likes, to influencers, meditation apps, and virtual worlds, technology increasingly mimics and extends emotional life, turning feelings into quantifiable data and yielding extraordinary profits.
+Techno-capitalism, Illouz argues, no longer mines the soil, but extracts value from the self and subjectivity, transforming emotional energy into capital.
+This machinic intimacy between humans and technology integrates economy, culture, and psychology into one single matrix, making emotions into the new economic pipelines of techno-capitalism.

-The emotionalism of technology has profound effects: the loss of experience, loneliness crowded with vicarious interactions and leisure, and the replacement of reality by the performance of authenticity.
-Through a variety of examples - social media, gaming, and TV series like Black Mirror - Illouz explores the mechanisms through which the emotional self has become the main economic resource of capitalism, a world where out feelings pass through machines and are manufactured, measured and sold by them.
+The emotionalization of technology has profound effects: the loss of experience, loneliness crowded with vicarious interactions and leisure, and the replacement of reality by the performance of authenticity.
+Through a variety of examples, Illouz explores the mechanisms through which the emotional self has become the main economic resource of capitalism, a world where our feelings pass through machines and are manufactured, measured, and sold by them.

 "Emotional Technologies is like an amuse-bouche of critical analysis, a brief and rewarding explosion of powerful insight into the bewilderingly fast growth of sentiment mined for gold.
 With this comprehensive and even-handed account of how technologists elicit, shape, and harvest emotional material, Illouz outlines the hazards posed for democracy when authenticity replaces reality and embodied experience becomes instead a crowded loneliness.
 Without such an astute guide, we would surely stumble blindly into a perilous future of commodified feeling."